aviad-alon/stroke-risk-prediction/README.md

 ## Key Findings

 - **Age is the dominant predictor.** Stroke risk accelerates sharply after 60 regardless of other factors.
-- **Hypertension and heart disease multiply risk significantly** — roughly 3× and 3.8× respectively — and operate through independent vascular mechanisms.
+- **Hypertension and heart disease multiply risk significantly**.
-- **Glucose level matters, BMI less so.** Glucose is a strong secondary predictor; BMI is most useful in combination with other features.
+- **Glucose level matters, BMI less so.** Glucose is a strong secondary predictor, BMI is most useful in combination with other features.
-- **SMOTE + threshold tuning work.** Recall improved from ~5% (naive baseline) to 64–90% across models.
 - **Clustering validates supervised results.** K-Means independently recovered the same risk stratification the labelled models learned, lending confidence to the feature importance findings.

-> [!IMPORTANT]
 > This project is a **screening tool**, not a diagnostic instrument.
 Its outputs should trigger clinical follow-up and never replace physician judgement.

 ---

 ## Limitations

-- **Low precision (~7–12%)** means substantial false positives.
+- **Low precision** means substantial false positives.
 Acceptable for screening, but would require improvement before any real-world deployment.
 - **Small dataset** — only 249 positive cases.
 Models would benefit significantly from additional real-world stroke records.
-- **Static snapshot** — patient records represent a single point in time; longitudinal data would likely improve predictive power.
+- **Static snapshot** — patient records represent a single point in time, longitudinal data would likely improve predictive power.

 ---